 Alignment with National Cervical Screening Framework

 The ACT Cervical Screening Program is part of a National Cervical Screening Program involving the Federal Government and all States and Territory Governments.

 The aim of the national program is to reduce the number of cervical cancer cases in Australia, as well as illness and deaths resulting from the disease through an organised approach to cervical screening.
 Each State and Territory establishes its own program which includes a cervical screening register.

 The National Cervical Screening Program has been highly successful and recent data has shown that since its introduction in 1991, the number of cases and deaths in Australia from cervical cancers has halved.
 Australia now has the second lowest incidence of cervical cancer in the world.

-It is anticipated that an updated National Cervical Screening Program will commence in May 2017.
+In late 2017, a new National Cervical Screening Program will commence.
 This will ensure Australian women will have access to a cervical screening program that is safe, effective, efficient and based on current evidence.

-Until May 2017 do not delay your test.
+Until the changes come into effect, DO NOT delay having your regular Pap test.
 Call your health practitioner to book a Pap test today if you are due or overdue.

 To find out more about the new Cervical Screening Test and new National Register, including brief information about the changes, talk to your doctor or nurse or visit the National Cervical Screening Program website.